-Hello and welcome,
+Hello and welcome.

 I hope you find easy access to the piano videos you're looking for, covering ABRSM, Trinity, MTB and Canada's RCM.

-In addition to the free videos available here and on YouTube, many of the pieces have additional, detailed tutorial videos.
-Subscribe to gain access to them all.
+In addition to the free videos organised by syllabus here and also on YouTube, many of the pieces have additional, detailed tutorial videos, available to subscribers.

 Above all, enjoy your piano playing.
 If you have any questions, I'd be delighted to help.

-Online Piano & Theory Lessons
+Online Music Lessons

 Behind the scenes

 The videos are produced at home and the process has evolved over the years.
 Since May 2018 I have played a Casio GP-500, which allows me to record a WAV file directly to a USB thumb drive.
 The overhead keyboard view is recorded on a smartphone (currently a Samsung A71) and the 'selfie' is filmed using a micro-four-thirds camera (Pansonic G7).
 For dialogue, the audio is captured both with a Røde NTG4+ into a Zoom H5 and from the phone.
 I sometimes use a DJI Osmo Action for a close-up view along the length of the keyboard.